gmail unsubscribeemail managementproductivity

 Here's the most efficient way to clean up your subscriptions:

-Phase 1: Quick Wins (Week 1)
+Phase 1: Quick wins (Week 1)

 Day 1-2: Use Gmail's Manage Subscriptions